Blue Cash Everyday® Card from American Express Review

 As the name implies, the Amex Blue Cash Everyday Card is among the best rewards credit cards for “everyday shopping” in what some households say are their three highest budget areas: Groceries, gas, and department stores.

-Customers earn 3% cash back at the supermarket, along with 2% at gas stations and U.S. department stores.
+Customers earn 3% cash back at U.S. supermarkets, along with 2% at U.S. gas stations and U.S. department stores.
 Outside of these categories, the American Express Blue Cash Everyday® rewards 1% in every other category.
 There’s no annual fee.